 “Our income has increased fourfold,” says Hiru.
 “Now we have enough to live on and we can save too.”
 She and her husband also plan to educate their four daughters.
 “It’s up to them what they do with it,” she says.

-Primark is now on track to train more than 160,000 farmers through the programme by the end of 2022.
+Primark has now committed to train 275,000 farmers through the programme by the end of 2023.

 We are also working with CottonConnect to help our PSCP farmers incorporate even better farming practices.
 In other words, we will work with farmers to introduce further practices that prioritise soil health, water management, fertiliser use and more.
 Our aim is for all our PSCP farmers to use these more regenerative farming practices by 2030.
 These will actively improve and restore the local environment where the materials we use are farmed, delivering real change for the benefit of the farmers and for the planet.